NethServer/ns8-docs/nethvoice.rst

 Customer Cards
 ^^^^^^^^^^^^^^

-* ``Customer Cards``: The general permission enables the ability to view the customer card on NethVoiceCTI.
+* ``Customer Cards``: The general permission enables the ability to view the customer card on NethVoice CTI.
 * For each section of the customer card, you can enable/disable visibility.

 Presence Panel
 ^^^^^^^^^^^^^^

-* The general permission enables the display of the operators panel in NethVoiceCTI.
+* The general permission enables the display of the operators panel in NethVoice CTI.
 * ``Advanced Recording``: Enables recording of calls from other users.
 * ``Call Transfer``: Enables call transfer for calls from other users.
 * ``Advanced Parking``: Enables the ability to park calls from other users and retrieve them.